10.2.2. Using Inheritance

 Two inheritance notations are in common use.

 A frequently used example is a simple program to draw shapes on a computer screen.
 As illustrated in the adjacent figure, we could easily represent those shapes with an inheritance hierarchy or tree.
 When specifying classes that participate in an inheritance relationship, the best practice is to "hoist" all attributes and operations as high in the hierarchy as possible so that they apply to all of the subclasses.
-For example, both a Circle and a Rectangle have a rendering color and have an x and y location on the screen.
+For example, both a Circle and a Rectangle have a rendering color and an x and y location on the screen.
 So, we hoist or lift those attributes to the Shape class.
-Now Shape, Circle, and Rectangle all have a color, and an x, y location - without our redefining those attributes in Circle, Rectangle, or any other Shape subclass.
+Now Shape, Circle, and Rectangle all have a color and an x, y location - without redefining those attributes in Circle, Rectangle, or any other Shape subclass.
 In this way, inheritance allows us to reuse code.
 This practice also means that if we ever need to correct or modify the code, there is only one copy, located in one class, that we must edit, rather than editing code in each subclass.

 However, a Rectangle does not have a radius, and a Circle does not have a width or height (yes, we could describe a Circle with a circumscribing rectangle, but we're not going to do that).
 This observation means that it is not appropriate to hoist radius, width, or height to the Shape class as they do not apply to all Shape subclasses.
 Inheritance provides a clear statement of how two classes are similar while also clearly stating how those same classes are different.
 A Circle and a Rectangle are similar in that they both have a color and an x and y location; they are different in that a Circle has a radius while a Rectangle has a width and a height.
 Similarly, a Shape and a Circle are the same in that a Circle has everything that a Shape has, but a Circle is also distinct in that it has a radius that a Shape does not.